 STATWAY™ (the Statistics Pathway) is structured especially to serve students planning to transfer and continue further studies in liberal arts, humanities, or social sciences OR for those wanting to obtain their Associate of Arts degree.
-It will get students "to-and-through" developmental mathematics and transferable college-level statistics in 2 semesters and there is no cost for textbooks and online courseware.
+It will get students "to-and-through" developmental mathematics and transferable college-level statistics in 2 semesters.

 STATWAY™ is focused on statistics, data analysis and quantitative reasoning.
 These mathematics skills are essential for a growing number of occupations and professions, and are those needed for making decisions under conditions of uncertainty, an inescapable condition of modern life.
 This is the mathematics that will help students understand the world around them and it is the mathematics they can use right now.
 STATWAY™ is designed as a required "one-year pathway" that culminates in college-level statistics.
 The year-long experience will concentrate on statistical content with requisite arithmetic and algebraic concepts taught and applied in the context of statistics.
 STATWAY™ is structured especially to serve students planning to transfer and continue further studies in liberal arts, humanities or social sciences.

 Frequently Asked Questions (FAQ)

 Want to complete your DMAT and MATH requirements in ONLY 2 semesters?

 Richland College offers a combined "two-semester" developmental mathematics and statistics course sequence.
 This statistics course is a transferable college credit course.
 The course satisfies the statistics mathematics requirements for humanities, liberal arts or social science majors.
 This course is not a good choice for students who want to be doctors, scientists, engineers, nurses, mathematicians, business majors or teachers.